 Seniority Points - Points added to a passing promotional examination score to arrive at the total score.
-Points are computed on the basis of one-half (1/2 or 0.5) point for each full year of service within the employment of the City in a related field or activity.
+Points are computed on the basis of one-half (0.5 or 1/2) point for each full year of service within the employment of the City in a related field or activity.
 Seniority points will be limited to a maximum of 10 points.